Malika Fankha

 Content notes

 The performance contains descriptions of sexual violence and anecdotical use of explicit language.
 If you or someone you know is affected and needs support, please contact organisations such as the TAMAR Women’s and Family Counselling Centre.
+An awareness person will be present on site.

 Event recommendations